fixture-py/fixture/docs/source/index.rst

 - 1.3

-  - Django support added by Ben Ford.
+  - Django support added by `Ben Ford <http://twitter.com/boothead>`_.
 See :ref:`using-fixture-with-django`
   - Using session.add() when in sqlalchemy 0.5.2+ to avoid deprecation warning (reported by Jeff Balogh)
+  - Google Code repository migrated from Subversion to Mercurial.

 - 1.2